GRIDAPPSD/CIMHub/README.md

 	 * _docker run --name blazegraph -d -p 8889:8080 lyrasis/blazegraph:2.1.5_ to create and start the container for Blazegraph
 	 * _docker logs -f blazegraph_ to log the database and Java messages to the console
 	 * consult the Docker documentation for more details on how to stop and otherwise manage containers
-   * subsequently, use _docker restart blazegraph_ to restart the containter
+   * subsequently, use _docker restart blazegraph_ to restart the container
 3. Point a web browser to _http://localhost:8889/bigdata_.
 On-line help on Blazegraph is available from the browser
 4. Load some data from a CIM XML file, or any other XML triple-store
 5. Run a query in the browser